samboy/MaraDNS/doc/en/markdown/reference.md

-* coQuery: This is the DNS name requested, in the form of a string like caulixtla.com. or samiam.org. (observe the dot at the end of the mmQuery string).
+* coQuery: This is the DNS name requested, in the form of a string like caulixtla.com. or samiam.org. (observe the dot at the end of the coQuery string).
 If the string has anything besides an ASCII letter, an ASCII number, the - character (dash), or the _ character (underline), the character will be a two-digit hexadecimal number in brackets.
 If we get the raw UTF-8 query